linyc74/lstm_dna/README.md

     Return CDS_output_list

-## LSTM is much better than ORFfinder
+## LSTM is much better than NCBI ORFfinder

 To measure the accuracy of CDS prediction on a genome-wide level, genomic positions of all codons were compared between true and predicted CDS features.